Mission and Student Learning Outcomes

 - competency in oral communication skills through discussions and presentations in formal and informal settings.

-Student Learning Outcomes for Language 120, Foundations of Academic Writing
+Student Learning Outcomes for Language 120, Academic Writing and Critical Inquiry

-At the conclusion of Language 120, students will demonstrate:
+At the completion of LANG 120, students will have developed writing processes to: